Whitewood is basically a wood that comes from the tulip tree, which is also known as yellow poplar, tulip poplar, fiddle tree, or American tulip.

 - It has a creamy white color that separates it from other light-colored woods.

-- It is naturally resistant to both termites and fire, making it a remarkably reliable choice for making furniture.
+- It is naturally resistant to both termites and fire, making it a remarkably reliable choice for furniture-making.

-- It has a very soft texture that allows you to shape it in any way that you like.
+- It has a soft texture that allows you to shape it in any way you like.

 - One of the drawbacks of white wood is that it can easily absorb water and other moisture, leaving it at risk of warping if it gets too wet.